ORDER OF OPERATIONS

 If there are any Innocent Childs in the game, are these confirmed in the thread right when the game begins?

-No. Innocent Childs are able to decide themselves when or if they wish to have the Modbot confirm their role and alignment in the thread.
-Note that this is exclusively a day action and that it can take up to one minute for the Modbot to process the action.
+No. Innocent Children are able to decide themselves when or if they wish to have the Mafia Host confirm their role and alignment in the thread.
+Note that this is exclusively a Day action and that it can take up to one minute to process the action.

 What results are Alignment Cops, Full Cops and Role Cops given if they investigate a Godfather or a Miller?

 Alignment Cops are told "Town" for Godfathers and "Mafia" for Millers.
 Full Cops are told "Vanilla Town" for Godfathers and "Mafia Goon" for Millers.
-Role Cops are told "Godfather" for Godfathers and "Miller" for Millers.
+Role Cops the exception: They are told "Godfather" for Godfathers and "Miller" for Millers.

 Can Role Cops tell the difference between a Vanilla Town and Mafia Goon?